 Income from operations excluding special items, net income excluding special items, EBITDA, and EBITDA excluding special items are non-GAAP financial measures.
 Management excludes special items and uses non-GAAP measures to focus on on-going operations and assess its operating performance and believes that it is useful to investors because it enables them to perform meaningful comparisons of past and present operating results.
 Additionally, EBITDA and EBITDA excluding special items measures are presented because they provide a means to evaluate the performance of our segments and our company on an ongoing basis using the same measures that are used by our management and because these measures are frequently used by investors and other interested parties in the evaluation of companies and the performance of their segments.
-Any analysis of non-GAAP financial measures for GAAP financial measures and should not be used as such.
+Any analysis of non-GAAP financial measures should be done in conjunction with results presented in accordance with GAAP.
+The non-GAAP measures are not intended to be substitutes for GAAP financial measures and should not be used as such.
 Reconciliations of the non-GAAP measures to the most comparable measure reported in accordance with GAAP for the three months ended March 31, 2014 and 2013, follow (in millions, except per share amounts):

 Three Months Ended March 31

-2014 4 (a) 20 13
+2014 (a) 2013 13 3

-Income from Net Operations Income Income from Operations Net Income
+Income from Operations Net Income Income from Operations Net Income

 As reported in accordance with GAAP \$ 160.9 \$ 90.1 \$ 106.0 \$ 62.3

 Special items:

-Class action lawsuit settlement (b) 17.6 11.2 -
+Class action lawsuit settlement (b) 17.6 11.2

 Integration-related costs (c) 4.1 2.6

 DeRidder restructuring (d) 4.0 2.6

 Total special items 25.7 16.4

 Excluding special items \$ 186.6 \$ 106.5 \$ 106.0 \$ 62.3

-(a) On October 25, 2013, we acquired Boise Inc. (Boise).
-The first quarter 2014 consolidated results include Boise for the full period.

-(b) The three months ended March 31, 2014, includes \$17.6 million of costs accrued for the settlement of the Kleen Products LLC v Packaging Corp. of America et al class action lawsuit.
+- (a) On October 25, 2013, we acquired Boise Inc. (Boise).
+The first quarter 2014 consolidated results include Boise for the full period. - (b) The three months ended March 31, 2014, includes \$17.6 million of costs accrued for the settlement of the Kleen Products LLC v Packaging Corp. of America et al class action lawsuit.
 See Note 18, Commitments, Guarantees, Indemnifications and Legal Proceedings, for more information.
-These costs are recorded in "Other expense, net".

-(c) The three months ended March 31, 2014, includes Boise acquisition integration-related and other costs, primarily for employee severance, professional fees, and other costs.
-These costs are recorded in "Other expense, net".

-(d) Costs relate primarily to our plans to convert the Number 3 newsprint machine at our DeRidder, Louisiana, mill to produce lightweight linerboard and corrugating medium and exit the newsprint business in mid-September 2014.
+These costs are recorded in "Other expense, net". - (c) The three months ended March 31, 2014, includes Boise acquisition integration-related and other costs, primarily for employee severance, professional fees, and other costs.
+These costs are recorded in "Other expense, net". - (d) Costs relate primarily to our plans to convert the Number 3 newsprint machine at our DeRidder, Louisiana, mill to produce lightweight linerboard and corrugating medium and exit the newsprint business in mid-September 2014.